woct0rdho/triton-windows/README.md

 You may also need to delete the cache folders when you change the Python version, install another version of Triton, or change the version of MSVC, Windows SDK, or CUDA.

+### dlltracer

-If it still doesn't work, you may try:
+If the above still doesn't work, you may try:
 * Install [dlltracer](https://github.com/microsoft/dlltracer-python) in the same Python environment
 * In an administrator PowerShell, run the following script:
 ```python